Skip to content

 The IVP cannot accept polysaccharides, as they are less effective against Meningitis than conjugate vaccines.

-Students may request a Medically-Informed Exemption from any or all of the Measles, Mumps, and Meningitis ACWY vaccination requirements.
+You may request a Medically-Informed Exemption from any or all of the Measles, Mumps, and Meningitis ACWY vaccination requirements.
+This is the process regardless of the reason (medical, religious, or personal) for the exemption request.

 Please do not submit any additional documents or justification along with your exemption form.